apioo/psx/library/PSX/Json/README.md

 ## About

 Library which contains classes to handle JSON data.
+It implements the JSON patch and pointer specification.
+Also it is possible to generate and parse web tokens.

 ## Usage